Controversy Investigation

 Sources

 You will identify two secondary sources relevant to your topic.
-One of these must be published in a peer-reviewed journal (e.g., review article, opinion piece).
-The other may be non-peer reviewed but must be approved by HRG (e.g., an episode of The Language Neuroscience Podcast).
+At least one of these sources must be published in a peer-reviewed journal (e.g., review article, opinion piece).
+The other does not have to be peer review, but must be approved by me (HRG) (e.g., an episode of The Language Neuroscience Podcast).

 Based on your secondary sources, you will identify the most important evidence on this topic, and the primary sources that report this evidence.
 You will then read the primary sources in order to evaluate the evidence for yourselves.
 All group members should read the paper independently and use Hypothes.is to annotate the paper and ask questions.
 If you still have questions after meeting in-person to try to figure it out, you may set up an appointment with me (ideally, all group members are present for this).
 Together, you will fill out a summary sheet to submit to me.